Global Rhodes Competition Internal Pre-application Deadline: May 31, 2018

 Area(s) of study: All fields

 Award provides: Full cost of education for degrees in any field at the University of Oxford

-Open to international students: The U.S. competition open to U.S. Citizens and lawful U.S. Permanent Residents; There are additional Rhodes opportunities for international students, including the new Global Scholarship.**
+Open to international students: The U.S. competition open to U.S. Citizens, U.S. Permanent Residents, and DACA recipients; there are additional Rhodes opportunities for international students, including the new Global Scholarship.**

 - Be at least 18 but not yet 24

 The Rhodes Scholarship, the oldest international educational fellowship, was initiated after the death of Cecil Rhodes in 1902 and brings outstanding students from many countries around the world to the University of Oxford.
-Applicants are evaluated on academic merit (the average GPA of Rhodes Scholars is 3.97; many Oxford programs require a minimum 3.7 or 3.8 GPA), as well as leadership and character.
+Applicants are evaluated on academic merit (the average GPA of Rhodes Scholars is 3.9+; many Oxford programs require a minimum 3.7 or 3.8 GPA), as well as leadership and character.
 Students who have already been honored through other awards or recognitions are frequently strong applicants.
 Successful candidates are selected not only for outstanding scholarly achievements, but for their character, commitment to others and to the common good, and leadership in their intended career field.
 For more information, visit http://www.rhodesscholar.org/ (US) or https://www.rhodeshouse.ox.ac.uk/scholarships/scholar-application-overview/ (international/Global).**